-To celebrate ice cream month, we are hosting our Annual Ice Cream Social Event this Saturday.
-Rounding up the best Ice Cream vendors from all five boroughs, we are challenging them to bring out their best flavors for a chance to claim this year’s Audience Award.
+To celebrate ice cream month, we are hosting our annual Ice Cream Social with the best ice cream vendors from across all five boroughs!

 In honor of Ice Cream Month— which is actually a thing, thank goodness— Hester Street Fair will be hosting our annual Ice Cream Social competition.
 On Saturday July 21st, we offer you the best ice cream vendors from across the five boroughs, bringing us their finest flavors to compete for the chance to claim this year’s acclaimed ‘Audience Award’.

 Since our first Ice Cream Social, thousands of people have showed up— including Leo DiCaprio and his mom— but don’t be intimidated, as all it takes to vote is $10 which gives you one vote and a 2oz sample of each vendors’ signature flavor for the day.
 The votes will be tallied at 4:30pm and a winner announced at 5pm.
 The fate of NYC’s ice cream obsession is in your hands!